John (Rotten) Lydon

 most of his early memories and affecting his eyesight.
 On returning

-to school he was painfully shy and labelled a “dummy”.
+to school he was painfully shy and labeled a “dummy”.

 The experience only made him stronger and more determined.